-Creating a new generation of environmental stewards through elementary school education and meaningful partnerships with Indigenous communities.
+Creating a new generation of environmental stewards through elementary school education and meaningful partnerships with community.

 Since 1996, Pitzer College has worked to bring environmental education programs to local school-aged children through LEEP—Leadership in Environmental Education Partnership.
 In this program, Pitzer students and native elders teach ecological literacy to elementary school children from diverse socio-economic and racial/ethnic backgrounds.
 For many of these children, it has been their first opportunity to meaningfully connect directly with nature.
 In over two decades, LEEP has inspired over 3,000 elementary school graduates, a significant number of whom are now old enough to be passing down their appreciation for ecological well-being to their own children.